 HE HAS WONDERFUL SURPRISES WAITING FOR US IN HEAVEN!

 By the power that works in us.
 The Greek word “dunamis is translated as “power.”
 That’s where the word dynamite in Spanish comes from.
 It signifies the unequaled and limitless power of God - the power that energized the galaxies.
 Yet GOD IS SO GENTILE, we hardly see His power at work in our lives.

 Think of the transforming power of God, who changed the life of Peter, that cowardly and insulting fisherman, transforming him into the incredible Pentecost preacher.
 Think of the power that led Saul of Tarsus, the persecutor of the young church, to become the great Apostle Paul.

 And the power that led James, THE UNBELIEVING BROTHER OF JESUS, to become the pillar of the church.
 THAT’S THE POWER THAT WORKS IN US!
 When we get to heaven we will meet lots of people, who will tell us how God worked THAT POWER in them.

 That power is as smooth as the formation of a dewdrop, as imperceptible as the growth of a tree, and as durable as the throne of God.
 Why does God share His power with us?
 Why do we build great churches and ministries for our own glory?
-So we can pan about our own achievements?
+So we can boast about our own achievements?
 NO!